Hayden Panettiere's Boyfriend Brian Hickerson Arrested for Domestic Battery

 Teton County Sheriff

-Police did not share details of the arrest.
-However, TMZ , citing police, reported the couple got into a fight and that Hickerson hit her "with a closed fist on the right side of her face."
+According to documents obtained by E!
+News, which do not identify Panettiere, authorities state that the couple got into a fight and Hickerson hit the woman "with a closed fist on the right side of her face."

-According to the celebrity news outlet, the Teton County Sheriff's Office was notified of a disturbance at a Jackson home.
-The caller allegedly told the police an intoxicated man was locked out of the private residence because he had punched his girlfriend in the face.
+The Teton County Sheriff's Office was notified of a disturbance at a Jackson home around 1:50 a.m., the documents state.
+The caller told the police an intoxicated man was locked out of the private residence because he had punched his girlfriend in the face.

-According to court documents obtained by TMZ, Hickerson was in the driveway upon the deputies' arrival and claimed Panettiere was in the house "saying he beat the f--k out of me."
-Per the outlet, citing police, Hickerson avoided answering questions about whether he punched the 30-year-old actress.
-However, he reportedly claimed he hired a private chef to be there so he "wouldn't be accused of bulls--t."
+Hickerson was in the driveway upon the deputies' arrival and claimed Panettiere was in the house "saying he beat the f--k out of me."
+Hickerson avoided answering questions about whether he punched the 30-year-old actress.
+However, Hickerson claimed he hired a private chef to be there so he "wouldn't be accused of bulls--t."

-TMZ reported the police talked to the chef on the phone and were allegedly told he left after 1:00 AM.
-Although, per the outlet, he claimed he saw the couple arguing earlier in the evening.
+The documents also state that police talked to the chef on the phone and were allegedly told he left after 1:00 AM.
+Although, per the documents, he claimed he saw the couple arguing earlier in the evening.

 This wasn't the first time Hickerson had been arrested.
 In 2019, a judge ordered Hickerson to stay away from Panettiere following his arrest for domestic violence.
 Hickerson pleaded not guilty to his charge of felony domestic violence.
 The case was later dismissed.